12194916/Alcohol_and_Life_Expectancy_Prediction/README.md

 # Alcohol_and_Life_Expectancy_Prediction
 Predicting the life expectancy according to the amount of Alcohol.
-It will be deployed into website using Django
+It is deployed into website using Django

 ![image](https://user-images.githubusercontent.com/90163078/219934440-22c71b37-e0f8-4c83-bfc0-be0c9e9c2c51.png)
  Here how it looks like.